Bulldozer Accidents

 • Where barricades and signs cannot control the traffic, flaggers should be assigned.

-• The bulldozer must be kept away from water main and overhead power lines.
+• The bulldozer must be kept from the water main and overhead power lines.

 • Warning devices should be audible throughout the construction site.